Uterine sarcoma

 The uterine sarcomas form a group of malignant tumors that arises from the smooth muscle or connective tissue of the uterus.
+They can be difficult to detect, as symptoms are common to other uterine conditions and no specific screening test has been developed.
+This presents an issue for treatment, as the cancer spreads quickly.

+Uterine sarcoma is rare and mostly occurs in post-menopausal women.
+The most common type, leiomyosarcoma, is twice as common in Black women as it is in white women.
+Uterine sarcoma condition is most commonly treated by radical hysterectomy.
+If cancer has spread beyond the uterus, radiation, chemotherapy, and hormonal therapy may be used.

+If detected in its early stages, survival rates for uterine sarcoma are 66% after 5 years.
+If cancer has spread beyond the uterus, the survival rate declines to approximately 13-34%.

 Signs and symptoms

 Clinically, uterine sarcomas and leiomyomas (fibroids) both have similar symptoms such as increased uterine size, abdominal pain and vaginal bleeding so it can be difficult to tell them apart.
 Unusual or postmenopausal bleeding may be a sign of uterine sarcoma and needs to be investigated.
 Other signs include pelvic pain, pressure, and unusual discharge.
 A nonpregnant uterus that enlarges quickly is suspicious.
 However, none of the signs are specific.
 Specific screening test have not been developed; a Pap smear is a screening test for cervical cancer and not designed to detect uterine sarcoma.

 Histology

 Tumoral entities include leiomyosarcomas, endometrial stromal sarcomas, carcinosarcomas and "other" sarcomas.